-The results were quite shocking.
-The rats fed fructose syrup struggled to negotiate the maze, demonstrating significant impairment in their cognitive abilities.
-Their brain cells had trouble signaling each other, disrupting the rats’ ability to think clearly and recall the route they’d learned six weeks earlier.
+The results were quite shocking because the rats fed fructose syrup struggled to negotiate the maze.
+They demonstrated significant impairment in their cognitive abilities.
+Their brain cells had trouble signalling each other which disrupted the rats’ ability to think clearly and recall the route they’d learned six weeks earlier.
 So, HFCS causes brain damage, and that’s why you should think twice before allowing your children access to such products.

 “Our findings illustrate that what you eat affects how you think… Eating a high-fructose diet over the long-term alters your brain’s ability to learn and remember information.”